-The 1996 immigration law signed by President Clinton makes some very significant changes in the rights of a person in deportation or exclusion proceedings.
+The 1996 immigration law signed by President Clinton makes some very significant changes in the rights of a person in deportation proceedings.
 On April 1, 1997, these types of hearings were combined into one and renamed “removal” hearings.
 This article discusses the availability of voluntary departure for a person in removal proceedings.

 Skype Consultations Available!